shopsys/shopsys/docs/project/how-to-write-an-upgradable-application.md

 ## Deprecations

-After upgrade (or before upgrade to another version) you may want to check for deprecations (you can see them in Symfony debug toolbar) and resolve those reported from the Shopsys namespace.
+After the upgrade (or before upgrading to another version), you may want to check for deprecations (see them in the Symfony debug toolbar) and resolve those reported from the Shopsys namespace.
 It will make your future upgrades easier.

 ```text